 I can only imagine what living her life must be like, and she is steadfastly strong.
 Now that is a woman worth admiring.

 For anyone who’s watched the movie but hasn’t yet read the book, do read the book.
-It is a beautiful experience that I think everyone should have the pleasure of witnessing.
+It is a beautiful experience that you can still enjoy even after watching the movie.